thorsten23/hubzilla/doc/member/guide/profile.md

 - Your location on the planet, at least to a country level.

 In addition, if you'd like to meet people that share some general interests with you, please take a moment and add some "Keywords" to your profile.
 Such as "music, linux, photography" or whatever.
 You can add as many keywords as you like.

+Channels can have multiple profiles, where the displayed profile depends on the observer.
+More about multiple profiles can be found in the feature section.

 ## Edit profile
 There are several possibilities to start editing your profile.